Why are most Nigerian graduates unemployable?

 I'll tell you a story As told by uche metuh on Quora.

 There's this girl who aced all her subjects in secondary school.

 She was so good that at her Junior Secondary 3 (JSS 3) level, she was solving mathematical problems from Senior Secondary 1 & 2 (SS 1 & 2) curriculum.

 She loved Maths & computers but was admitted into the university to study Geology.

 Today, she still thinks she would have been a statistics wizard if she'd been allowed to just study Math or Engineering.
 You know - subjects where she doesn't have to always cram some qualitative garbage but provide quantitative solutions.

-When she got into the university, she realized she didn't have to study very hard.
+When she got into the university, she realised she didn't have to study very hard.
 Very few people were bothering to anyway.
-She was extremely smart & could hold her own but it became easier to combine intellectual efforts with other students at assignments, tests & final exams.
+She was brilliant & could hold her own, but it became easier to combine intellectual efforts with other students at assignments, tests & final exams.